 - Business matters.
 If you have significant wealth or own high-value assets, your spouse may be forced to pay high estate taxes upon your passing.
 In these cases, it may be best to create a trust to hold your property during your lifetime.
 By listing your spouse as successor trustee, assets in the trust can be distributed to your loved ones after your death without the need for probate.

 - Relatives’ wishes.
 It is not uncommon for surviving spouses and a deceased person’s family to disagree on what the deceased would have wanted.
 Some relatives may suddenly appear asking for money or property that the deceased allegedly promised to them.
 By creating a comprehensive estate plan, you will be able to set down in writing exactly what you want and where your property will go after your passing.

 - Final arrangements.
 Couples often trust their surviving spouse to arrange their funeral services, pay their final taxes, and distribute their property to their heirs.
 However, if your spouse has not been named as the executor to the estate, someone else may be legally bound to complete these duties.

-Our estate planning attorneys have seen the tragedies that can happen when documents do not take each person’s unique needs and circumstances into account.
+Our estate planning attorney in Brooklyn have seen the tragedies that can happen when documents do not take each person’s unique needs and circumstances into account.
 If you created your Will when you were single or do not have a Will at all, your spouse will be at risk until your estate plan is brought up-to-date.